segfly-oss/graml/README.md

   apple: {influencedBy: gravity}
 ```

-The above will result in a single apple vertex with two edges, one connected to "tree" and another connected to "gravity".
+The above will result in an apple vertex with one edge "gravity".
+Future versions of Graml will likely detect this and throw an exception.

 If multiple instances of an apple are desired, they should be created with specific names: